Dominique Jean Larrey: Revolutionary Wars

 Larrey was appointed Surgeon-in-Chief of the Army of the Orient and departed with the Egyptian campaign in 1798.
 When the French army was disembarking west of Alexandria, General Caffarelli got his wooden leg caught in the rigging and fell overboard.
 Larrey dove into the water and dragged him to the beach, saving his life.
 In the aftermath of the Battle of the Pyramids, wounded Mamluk soldiers were surprised that Larrey treated them with the same humanity and respect as the French wounded.
 Shortly before the start of Napoleon's invasion of Syria, Larrey noticed a group of British prisoners being held in deplorable conditions and asked Dupas to improve their treatment, but he refused.
 Larrey then went directly to Napoleon and told him of their conditions, and the general allowed them to be returned to the British on grounds that they had not directly fought against the French.
 At the Siege of Jaffa, an Egyptian entertainer who had been captured came to the French hospital for treatment.
 After helping the man, Larrey noticed the man's pet monkey, both his companion and his livelihood, was also wounded and he offered to bandage the animal.
 Overcome with emotion at this unexpected offer of generosity and gentleness, the man accepted and held up the monkey while Larrey bandaged it.
 The monkey was returned to have its bandages replaced several times and would always run up and hug Larrey.
 Following the victory at the Battle of Abukir, he established a medical school for army physicians in Cairo.
 Many of his patients at the time were affected by ophthalmy, a disease known in Europe since the Crusades, which Larrey studied and wrote about in his memoirs.
-He improved the transportation of wounded soldiers through the use of dromedaries, with two chests attached to each side of their hump to carry the wounded, instead of horses of difficult movement in the desert.
+He improved the transportation of wounded soldiers through the use of dromedaries, with two chests attached to each side of their hump to carry the wounded, instead of horses who had difficult movement in the desert.
 He was wounded during the Siege of Acre where he distinguished himself throughout the fighting and saved the life of General Arrighi who had been shot through the neck.
 When Jean-Baptiste Kléber was assassinated by a Syrian student in Cairo, Larrey embalmed the body which was later transported back to France for burial.
 The campaign ended with the Capitulation of Alexandria and Larrey returned to France in October 1801.
 He had been one of the privileged few offered the chance to return alongside Napoleon earlier but politely declined, saying that he would accompany him if ordered but would prefer to remain with the army who needed him more.